Ansh-Vikalp/Game-World/README.md

 ## Problem Statement:

-👉To design an amusement app for peolpes to play simple games and destroy their boredem.
+👉To design an amusement app for people to play simple games and destroy their boredem.

 ## Proposed Solution:
 👉 A built of a Gaming app which uses Kotlin as it's backend and xml for it's frontend designing.